 If you think about your weight, you'll realize that your feet lug around a lot of baggage all day.
 They are your sole transportation system when everything else fails, and still, they are rewarded with nothing.

 It’s about time you start learning how to take care of your feet properly.
 Here are my top 10 tips on how to care for your feet and toenails.

 Don’t you just love the pleasure of looking at well-manicured toenails?
 I'm a sucker for checking out people’s feet, especially when they parade around in flip-flops and sandals.

-Call me crazy, or call me a freak, but cutting and maintaining moderate nail length, plays an integral part of foot care, and it definitely has its advantages.
+Call me crazy, or call me a freak, but cutting and maintaining moderate nail length plays an integral part of foot care, and it definitely has its advantages.

 In fact, research published by the Mayo Clinic confirmed that appropriately cutting toenails can lessen the likelihood of severe foot pain, discomfort, and infection caused by ingrown nails.

-Remember the technique is essential when cutting toenails.
-Therefore, the next time you decide to nip your toenails, be sure to use appropriate toenail clippers for best results and try to cut the nail straight across.
+Remember that technique is essential when cutting toenails.
+Therefore, the next time you decide to nip your toenails, be sure to use appropriate toenail clippers for best results, and try to cut the nail straight across.
 Make sure you are not going too short with the trim as this may result in the nail curling and growing into the skin, especially if you wear closed-toed shoes regularly.